Mac Miller's Legacy Lives On At Blue Slide Park Three Years Following His Death

 By: KDKA-TV News Staff

-PITTSBURGH (KDKA) – Tuesday marked three years since the death of Pittsburgh native Mac Miller when he overdosed in his apartment in Los Angeles.READ MORE: Allegheny Clarion Valley School District Moves To Remote Learning Due To Positive COVID-19 Cases
+PITTSBURGH (KDKA) – Tuesday marked three years since the death of Pittsburgh native Mac Miller when he overdosed in his apartment in Los Angeles.READ MORE: 911th Airlift Wing Training Exercise Will Feature Simulated Explosives, Alarms And Smoke

-His legacy lives on across the world, but especially at Blue Slide Park in Frick Park – which was the title of his first album.READ MORE: Gov. Tom Wolf Orders Flags To Fly At Half-Staff In Honor Of Washington County Firefighter
+His legacy lives on across the world, but especially at Blue Slide Park in Frick Park – which was the title of his first album.READ MORE: COVID-19 In West Virginia: Some Rural Hospitals Reach Bed Capacity

 Blue Slide Park became the site of memorials that celebrated his life.

-While people were out enjoying the slide on Tuesday, there were bouquets of flowers left in Mac’s memory.MORE NEWS: 'Brick Fest Live' The U.S.'s Biggest Lego Event Coming To The Monroeville Convention Center
+While people were out enjoying the slide on Tuesday, there were bouquets of flowers left in Mac’s memory.MORE NEWS: Remains Of Ohio Sailor Maxton Soviak Return To His Hometown

 The bench nearby also contained a lot of messages with fans writing things such as “Rest in peace, Mac.”